ColbyWarzecha/aier-research/README.md

 # Cryptocurrency Market Analysis Tool

-This project analyzes the impact of specific political events in Argentina on cryptocurrency markets, particularly focusing on Bitcoin (BTC).
+This project analyzes the impact of specific political events in Argentina on cryptocurrency markets, particularly focusing on Bitcoin (BTCUSDT).

 ## Table of Contents